Aarya5122/reactBootCamp/nimmis-kitchens/notes/class4.md

 Arguments to a functional component

 # Config Driven UI
-UI rendered depends on data and configuration set in backend.
+UI rendered depends on data which is configured using real time info which is handled in backend.
 Here it is location